 Drawbacks: If you prefer to shop for ingredients online instead of spending at supermarkets and gas stations, this card won’t hold as much value for you.

-Rewards: You’ll get 3% back on all supermarket purchases, 5% back on gas purchases and 1% back on all other purchases.
+Rewards: You’ll get 3 points on all supermarket purchases, 5 points on gas purchases and 1point on all other purchases.

 Annual Fee: None